notaryproject/specifications/specs/plugin-extensibility.md

 ### Signature Envelope Generator

 This interface targets plugins that in addition to signature generation want to generate the complete signature envelope.
 This interface allows plugins to have full control over the generated signature envelope, and can append additional signed and unsigned metadata, including timestamp signatures.
-The plugin must be signature envelope format aware, and implement new formats when Notary adopts new formats.
+The plugin must be signature envelope format aware, and implement new formats when Notary Project adopts new formats.

 #### Signing workflow using plugin

 1. Given a user request to sign `image`, with `keyName` (friendly key name)
 1. Pull the image manifest using `image` url, and construct a descriptor
-1. Append any user provided metadata and Notary metadata as descriptor annotations.
+1. Append any user provided metadata and metadata defined in [Notary Project signature specification](signature-specification.md) as descriptor annotations.
 1. Determine if the registered key uses a plugin
 1. Execute the plugin with `get-plugin-metadata` command
     1. If plugin supports capability `SIGNATURE_GENERATOR.ENVELOPE`